ciph-io/ciph-core/doc/ecosystem.md

-If a users accesses a content container that is registered to a user id and then upgrades to the premium tier the user id registered for that content container will recieve 50% of the gross amount the user paid.
+If a users accesses a content container that is registered to a user id and then upgrades to the premium tier the user id registered for that content container will recieve 50% of the amount the user paid.

-If a free tier user streams a video from a container then the registered user id for that container will recieve 50% of the gross ad revenue from ads displayed during that stream.

 ## Tracking Data Usage